-BC Transmission Corporation (BCTC) has filed its 10-year capital plan with the BC Utilities Commission, outlining $5.1 billion in expenditures designed to meet the increased clean electricity demands of British Columbia's growing economy.
+BC Transmission Corporation (BCTC) has filed its Ten Year Capital Plan with the BC Utilities Commission, outlining $5.1 billion in expenditures designed to meet the increased clean electricity demands of British Columbia’s growing economy.
+BCTC is the Crown corporation that plans, operates and maintains the province’s publicly owned electrical transmission system.

 “We’re looking across our network to find places where new and innovative solutions can be used to modernize the provincial grid,” said Peverett.
 “For example, the new Interior to Lower Mainland power line will include technology improvements that will save enough electricity to supply 30,000 to 50,000 homes.
 We will also have a new state of the art energy management system installed January 2008 that will enable us to run the grid to maximum efficiency, increasing service to customers.”